A Chekanov-Eliashberg algebra for Legendrian graphs: Introduction

-Let $\cL=(\Lambda,\fP)$ be a Legendrian graph with $\Z$-valued potential whose underlying graph is a disjoint union of circles.
+where $\cA^{\CE}_\cK$ is the Chekanov--Eliashberg DGA over $\Zmod{2}$ for the Legendrian knot obtained from $\cK$. \end{bigtheorem} \begin{bigtheorem}[Theorem~\ref{theorem:smoothing 2}] Let $\cL=(\Lambda,\fP)$ be a Legendrian graph with $\ZZ$-valued potential whose underlying graph is a disjoint union of circles.
 Suppose that each component has only one bivalent vertex whose two half-edges are opposite and have the same potential.
 Then there is a DGA isomorphism